covidestim/covidestim-sources/README.md

 ## Repository structure

 - `makefile`: The project makefile.
 If you're confused about how a piece of data gets cleaned, go here first.
+If you've never read a Makefile before, it's advisable to read an introduction to Make, like [this one](https://web.mit.edu/gnu/doc/html/make_2.html).
 - `data-products/`: All cleaned data is written to this directory.
 Some recipes will also products metadata, which will always have a `.json` extension.
 - `data-sources/`: All git submodules are stored here, as well as static files